erangasandaruwan/.NetCoreBackgroundService/README.md

     return services.BuildServiceProvider();
 }
 ```
+---
 <img src="https://github.com/erangasandaruwan/.NetCoreBackgroundService/assets/25504137/51795df3-75a4-4406-a5e6-83daf254844b" width="50"></img>
 #### Problem with IHostedService startup order

+<p>In .NET Core 2.x, before the introduction of the generic IHost abstraction, the IHostedService for web applications would start after Kestrel had been fully configured and started listening for requests.
+The reason IHostedService wasn't suitable for running async startup tasks back then that they started after Kestrel.</p>

+<p>In .NET Core 3.0, when ASP.NET Core was re-platformed on top of the generic IHost, things changed.
+Now Kestrel would run as an IHostedService itself, and it would be started last, after all other IHostedServices.
+This made IHostedService perfect for the async start tasks, but now we cannot rely on Kestrel being available when our IHostedService runs.</p>

+<p>In .NET 6, things changed slightly again with the introduction of the minimal hosting API.
+With these hosting APIs we can create incredibly terse programs, without Startup classes.
+Anyway there are some differences around how things are created and started. </p>

+<p>From .NET Core 3.x with IHost scenario, in which the hosted services would be started before the it completes the Configure() method was called.
+Now all the endpoints and middleware are added, and it's only when you call at the end of the Configure() method that all the hosted services are started.</p>

+<p>The end result is that we can't rely on Kestrel having started and being available when the IHostedService or BackgroundService runs, so we need a way of waiting for this in our service.
+The end result is that pit cannot rely on Kestrel having started and being available when your IHostedService or BackgroundService runs, so we need a way of waiting for this in our service.</p>

+---
 <img src="https://github.com/erangasandaruwan/.NetCoreBackgroundService/assets/25504137/28d09469-1780-4b29-8062-e161c497e55d" width="120"></img>
 #### Application deployment considerations, shutdown gracefully and no downtime